 Sounds crazy, right?
 It’s possible.
 The traditional way of singing Christmas carols is not everyone’s style.
 So, if you and your coworkers are as good as Linkin Park (or not), you can give a rock twist to Christmas carols.
 Plan it, practice it and perform it on your virtual Christmas party eve.

 If you don’t want to sing it and instead want to enjoy listening to it, invite a band to perform on Zoom for your organization.
-This is a cool virtual Christmas party idea for sure, but check your company’s budget before calling a rock band unless you’re okay with no pay for the next 3 months.
+This is a cool virtual Christmas party idea for sure, but check your company’s budget before calling a rock band.

 3. Virtual Photo Booth

-What’s any party without memories captured in photos?
+What to do in a virtual Christmas party?
+Besides games, you can switch things up and make a virtual photoshoot.
 No matter how far your colleagues are from you, it’s possible to be right next to each other in a virtual photo booth!

 4. Enjoy an Online White Elephant